 The Danube episode is a unique one for us.
 It was a show we hadn’t planned on in the original series outline.
 But, when went on an AmaWaterways cruise to film our Vienna, Budapest and Tokaj shows, the journey along the river was so fascinating, we had to share it.

 The fun thing about creating a travel show is that you do an immense amount of pre-production planning to film everything in a short amount of time.
-Just as when you travel on your own, it’s the unplanned experiences that make a trip.
-Our visit to Linz, Austria, was that magic.
+Just as when you travel on your own, it’s the unplanned experiences that make a trip magical.

 Just about everyone we spoke to said Linz was an industrial town, but was undergoing a renaissance.
 We planned a short visit to the city to film me making the famed Linzertorte, which we anticipated would be in our Vienna show.
 As a kid, one of my fondest memories is traveling to Europe with my family and eating Linzertorte.
 My Dad was an airline pilot so our big family of seven took many trips to explore the world.
 (I know the origin of my wanderlust.)

 When we got the chance to film at k.u.k.
 Hofbäckerei Café, I was estatic.
-Warm, loving and hilarious, chef Fritz was a character.
+Warm, loving and hilarious, Master Baker Fritz, was a character.
 We laughed through the entire process.
 I walked in the door and it started because I was wearing a pink striped shirt…and so was he.
 Magic happens.
-(Read more about it and get the original recipe)
+(Get the recipe)

 On another filming day our guide, Sylvia, took us to her favorite restaurant in Linz, the Pöstlingberg Schlössl.
 Located at the top of a steep hill overlooking the city, it was a magical surprise.